BasalGang/cogsci.dk/content/docs/reinforced-learning/online-courses.md

 you'll also learn how to apply learning algorithms to building smart robots (perception, control), text understanding (web search, anti-spam), computer vision, medical informatics, audio, database mining, and other areas.

+STATISTICAL INFERENCE & DATA SCIENCE

+Statistical tools for high-throughput data analysis

+A Language, not a Letter: Learning Statistics in R

+swirl teaches you R programming and data science interactively, at your own pace, and right in the R console!

+Improving your statistical inferences - Daniёl Lakens, Coursera

+Statistics and R- An introduction to basic statistical concepts and R programming skills necessary for analyzing data in the life sciences.

+Excellent Tutorials on Linear Mixed Effects and much More - Bodo Winter

+Introduction to Bayesian Statistics

+Introduction to Statistics with JASP

+Tutorial and code for meta-analysis in R:

+Book : R for data scientists

+Onenote (My Assembly of R codes)

+A ggplot2 Tutorial for Beautiful Plotting in R

+Publication Ready Plots

+STIMULUS AND TASK PROGRAMMING
+Psychopy : Resources

+Psychopy : Video Intro

+Psychopy Builder

+Pavlovia (Psychopy In The Sky)

+COMPUTATIONAL NEUROSCIENCE & MACHINE LEARNING
+Coursera on Computational Neuroscience

+ETH Computational Psychiatry Course - all video lectures and course materials!

+Key papers in deep reinforcement learning

+Simple Reinforcement Learning with Tensor Flow

+Tutorial on reinforcement learning models:

+App Development
+Udacity: Flutter Framework

+Flutter : Next Steps

+Flutter : CookBook

+Project ideas